ivoa/cosmopterix/README.md

 Create a set of Docker containers for each of the main database platforms that are used within the IVOA.

-The aim is to make it easy to SQL commands across the different platform by configuring them all in the same way, using the same commands to create a database and to run the command line client for each platform.
+The aim is to make it easy to test SQL queries across the different platforms by configuring them all in the same way, using the same commands to create a database and to run the command line client for each platform.

 Cross platform SQL tests :
 * [OFFSET and LIMIT](wiki/OFFSET)